 For starters, I’ve known Trainer B for 2 years now and you simply will not find a better horseman or horsewoman out there.
 And I’m not just talking about riding- everything he does in regards to training, teaching and horsecare is at the highest level.
 His horses are all not only impecccably taken care of, it’s obvious they are genuinely happy to do what he asks.
 So when he does something like bring us out to the XC field and says to trot Leo over some sand and a couple of rails, I just do it.
 And I’d say considering Leo’s nonchalance about the whole thing, I’m pretty sure Trainer B’s timing was just fine.
 If it’s between his advice vs a rando or two that have a few backyard horses, it’s not really hard to figure out who to trust more, #sorrynotsorry.

 The other thing that’s majorly changed is my own skill.
 When I started re-riding as an adult, I was genuinely surprised that I was no longer the confident kid who’d get on anything.
 And while it took me a LONG time to get out of my own way, the journey’s been worth it.
 When I came back to riding, trotting was a big deal for me- I always looked like I was going to pass out because I was concentrating so hard.
 Cantering was something that took awhile for me to be comfortable with.
-A spooking horse was a hard pass.
-Now I ride a fairly spooky horse (unless you’re in a t-rex costume…don’t ask me to figure that one out) and am fairly unfazed by a lot.
 I still get nervous, but the reason has changed from feeling like I wasn’t good enough to hang on should things go wrong, to I just don’t want to screw up the horse.

 Now obviously there’s more than one way to skin a cat (such a disgusting saying…), and every horse is different, but I’m interested in others’ experiences.
 So for those that have started or-restarted a horse, or introduced new disciplines (not just OTTBs), what was your experience like?
 If you haven’t ever done those things, would you ever?
 Why or why not?